Essence: Etymology

-The English word essence comes from Latin essentia, via French essence.
-The original Latin word was created purposefully, by Ancient Roman philosophers, in order to provide an adequate Latin translation for the Greek term οὐσία (ousia).
 Stoic philosopher Seneca (d.
 65 AD) attributed creation of the word to Cicero (d.
 43 BC), while rhetor Quintilian (d.
-100 AD) claimed that the word was created much earlier, by writer Plautus (184 BC).
+100 AD) claimed that the word was created by the Stoic philosopher Sergius Plautus (d.
+62 AD).

 Early use of the term is also attested in works of Apuleius (d.
 170 AD) and Tertullian (d.
 240 AD).
 During Late Antiquity, the term was often used in Christian theology, and through the works of Augustine (d.
 430), Boethius (d.
 524) and later theologians, who wrote in Medieval Latin, it became the basis for consequent creation of derived terms in many languages.